Who is involved in GATE?

-The GATE current call for applications ends in early December 2018 for the first Incubation cohort in 2019 to enter program in late February 2019.
-Another call will be undertaken in March 2019 for a second incubation cohort to enter the GATE in June 2019. .
+The GATE current call for applications ends in early 2021 for the first Incubation cohort in 2021 to enter program in early April 2021.
+Additional calls may be undertaken later in the year for second incubation cohort to enter the GATE in July 2021.

 How many applications are considered?

 Project applications will be assessed by the GATE Innovation Panel who endorse candidates to the GATE governing board for approval.
 The GATE will accept up to 20 projects per period.